 The operation of the oil sands projects is subject to risks and hazards relating to spills.
 We clearly understand spills can impose a serious consequence to the environment and natural resources, such as ground water, soil and ecosystem.
-To mitigate the impact of spills, the Group complies with the relevant regulatory requirements.
+To mitigate the impact of spills, the Group complies with the relevant regulatory requirements and as previously mentioned, follows a "clean as you go" mandate.
 Detailed guidelines and policies are in place for spill response clean up and reporting.
 The reporting system allows the regulatory bodies and the corresponding stakeholders to be alerted for any spill incidents.